Vyral/Gene_Agustin_Blog/_posts/2018-02-15-what-determines-the-cost-of-your-home-insurance.md

   - Expert Advice
 excerpt: >-
   What key factors determine the cost of your home insurance policy, and is there anything you can do to lower it?
-Mike Riley from Farmers Insurance explains today.
+Mike Reilly from Farmers Insurance explains today.
 enclosure:
 pullquote: >-